spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   You can select a time range for displayed data from the drop-down list to the right of the savings widgets.
 Available options are Last 30 Days, Last 7 Days, and This Month.

-*   For each savings widget, you can click on a How is it calculated?
+*   For each savings widget, click on "How is it calculated?

 ### Ocean Savings from Running on Spot

 Ocean Autoscaler intelligently leverages these spot instances when appropriate, reducing costs while maintaining high availability.
 This tab lets you view the cost benefits of using spot instances in your cluster.

-Ocean savings from running on spot are calculated as the difference between the price of OD nodes and spot nodes within a specified time range.
-This calculation considers the number of CPUs, memory, and GPUs, that are running as spot nodes.
+Ocean savings from running on spot are calculated as the difference between the price of on-demand and spot nodes within a specified time range.
+This calculation considers the number of CPUs, memory, and GPUs running as spot nodes.

 To view these savings, click the **Running on Spot** tab (unless already displayed).